cloudfoundry/credhub-cli/README.md

  	api -s <server URI>
 		View or set the targeted CredHub API
-		-s, --server URI					Sets URI for API server --skip-ssl-validation				Skip verification of the API endpoint.
-Not recommended!*
+		-s, --server URI					Sets URI for API server

 	login*
 		Authenticates interactively with CredHub.